Neighborhoods of Norwich, Connecticut: Chelsea or Downtown

 Because of its location at the Y-fork of the Thames, Shetucket and Yantic Rivers, Chelsea became the home of the city's former shipping harbor located on Hollyhock Island.
 Because of Norwich's industrial and commercial nature, this neighborhood is quite large, with its borders extending from Washington Street in the west to Burnham Square in the east.

 At the core of Norwich's downtown are the harbor and a dense grouping of 18th-century buildings that are still mostly intact.
-The majority of big business, including the Wauregan Hotel, Reid and Hughes, Sears, Woolworth's and Chelsea Groton Bank, developed around Centennial Square before either closing altogether or moving out of the city or to East Great Plain with the economic tide.
-Numerous churches and historic homes, the former YMCA of Southeastern Connecticut and Post Office are also in and around Chelsea.
-The old train station and tracks are located here also, along with the city's grand Second Empire-style (1870) City Hall, New London County Superior Court, CLA Engineers and the Otis Library.
-The oldest remaining building in the city, Chelsea Landing Pub, is located here as well.
+The majority of big businesses, now lost, @Main Street/Franklin Street/Shetucket Street/Broadway, three still extant as Shannon Corner, the Wauregan Hotel, and nearby Reid and Hughes department store; marketed under (The Boston Store); which were both restored to original period 19th-Century appearance and readapted for residential use in 2005 and 2025 respectively; while Sears, and Woolworth's closings, and Chelsea Groton Bank- which was still operational as of 2025, and on its high-perched triangular cornerstone Lot overseeing the Square, were also developed around that "Centennial Square" before moving out of the city or to East Great Plain with the economic tide.
+Also, at this writing, Water Street Lofts, also in a former retail store on Water Street, and Thames Plaza Landing across the street are both being adapted into modern use for numerous residential units or lofts.
+Numerous churches and historic homes, the former YMCA (it also being redeveloped into Pub House and/or Restaurant use and Mattern Construction offices) of Southeastern Connecticut and Post Office are also in and around Chelsea.
+The old train station and tracks are located here also, along with the city's grand Second Empire-style (1870-73) City Hall, New London County Superior Court, CLA Engineers and the Otis Library.
+The oldest remaining building in the city, Chelsea Landing Pub, "Strange Brew", is located here as well.
 The main public areas in this district are Centennial (aka Franklin) Square, City Hall (aka Union) Square and Howard T. Brown Memorial Park.
-The offices of the Norwich Bulletin are located in the former railroad station, most recently the site of the St. Vincent De Paul soup kitchen.
-The newspaper's previous longtime location, the Sunshine Building and the main newspaper building on Franklin Street in the north, just below the AT&T offices next to City Hall, is now vacant.
-The original Otis Library was in a small brick building across the square from City Hall.
-In 2007 it moved from its previous location on Main Street, into a new Mission-style building on Main Street that incorporates its previous and adjacent locations.
+The offices of the Norwich Bulletin were formerly located in the once-busy historic railroad station, most recently the site of the St. Vincent De Paul soup kitchen.
+The newspaper's previous longtime location, the Sunshine Building and the main newspaper building on Franklin Street in the north, just below the AT&T offices next to City Hall, is now home to an eclectic Coffee Shop and other retailers, including a Brewery/Tasting Hall, and a business incubator.
+The original Otis Library, (now LaStella Restaurant) was in a small brick building across the square from City Hall.
+In 2007 it was reimagined and updated from its previous incarnation into a new Mission-style building still on Main Street that incorporates its previous and adjacent locations.